Pitman, New Jersey: Education

-Pitman High School with 324 students in grades 9-12.
+Pitman Junior / Senior High School with 487 students in grades 7–12.

-Guardian Angels Regional School is a K-8 school that operates under the auspices of the Roman Catholic Diocese of Camden and accepts students from Clayton.
+Guardian Angels Regional School is a K–8 school that operates under the auspices of the Roman Catholic Diocese of Camden and accepts students from Clayton.
 Its PreK-3 campus is in Gibbstown while its 4-8 campus is in Paulsboro.
 Our Lady Queen of Peace Church in Pitman is one of the sending parishes.

 Transportation

 Roads and highways

 As of May 2010, the borough had a total of 37.20 mi of roadways, of which 29.77 mi were maintained by the municipality and 7.43 mi by Gloucester County.

 Route 47 is the main highway directly serving Pitman, running along the borough's eastern border with Glassboro.
 County Route 553, and County Route 553 Alternate are the main county roads passing through Pitman.
 Route 55 passes just to the west of Pitman in neighboring Mantua Township.

 Public transportation

 NJ Transit provides bus service between the borough and Philadelphia on the 313, 408 and 412 routes.

 The community is a planned stop on the Glassboro–Camden Line, an 18 mi diesel multiple unit (DMU) light rail system that was projected for completion in 2019.
 However, as of 2019, completion is not expected until 2025.